db0326/dhanielbolosan.github.io/essays/ui-frameworks.md

 ## Beyond HTML and CSS

 Fortunately, UI frameworks such as Bootstrap alleviated my concerns.
 Bootstrap provides a library of pre-designed components that help me build more visually appealing and functional websites.
 Components like the grid system, navigation bars, buttons, dropdowns, and scrollers allow me to create intuitive layouts and improve user interaction.
-In addition to its components, Bootstrap also has a library of logos and icons that we can use to enchance our websites.
+In addition to its components, Bootstrap also has a library of logos and icons that we can use to enhance our websites.

 <p align="center">
   <img src="../img/ui-frameworks/bootstrap-components.jpeg" height="300px">